chris-bacon/Interactive-Calculator/README.md

 Run `./calculatorrepl` to start it.

 At the moment it only really handles integers (so don't try dividing by a float).
-Also, the calculator is particular with its whitespace at the moment.
-So please add a space between numbers and operators - i.e. `2 - 2 + 10` is good but `2 -2+10` is not.

 ## Description of Program